-Buy an online business
+10. Buy an online business

-If all of this is sounding like a lot of upfront work for potential future residual income, this option might be right for you.
+If all of this sounds like a lot of upfront work for potential future residual income, this option might be right for you.

 Instead of going through the growing pains of starting your own online business, you can simply buy an already established one for residual income.

-Start a podcast
+12. Start a podcast

 But don’t compete with us, we’ll come after you with wooden mallets and colorful language.
 Kidding!
 Or are we?

 The key is to pick something you’re passionate about so you can speak intelligently about it and people will listen.

 Do you like the real estate idea, but don’t want to deal with broken plumbing and whiny tenants?

 Once the storage units are built, the ongoing effort is minimal, and can even be automated with digital kiosks and smart locks.

 The average revenue in the U.S. per square foot for self-storage is $1.42.
 Not too shabby for an empty space!

-Smarten up! (i.e., Get out of debt)
+14. Smarten up! (i.e., Get out of debt)